 MidAmerica Nazarene University, Olathe, Kansas (January, 2011 to present)

-Associate Vice President for Instructional Technology and Online Education, August, 2014 to present.
+Associate Vice President for Instructional Technology and Online Education, 2014 to present

-Associate Vice President for Technology, Chief Technology Officer, and Professor, January, 2011 to August, 2014
+Associate Vice President for Technology and Chief Technology Officer, 2011 to 2014

 Dissertation Committee Member and Subject Matter Expert, 2013 to present